CloudLabs-MOC/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_27_MicrosoftSentinelKustoQueries.md

 In this lab you have completed the following tasks:

 - Create a Microsoft Sentinel workspace
-- Add Azure AD as a Data source
+- Add Microsoft Entra ID as a Data source
 - Run Kusto query on User activity

 ## You have successfully completed the lab.